aws/chalice/docs/source/tutorials/websockets.rst

 Session and pass it to ``app.websocket_api.session``.
 We opt into the usage of the ``WEBSOCKET`` experimental feature.
 Most of the actual work is done in some classes that we import from ``chalicelib/``.
-These classes are detailed below, and the various parts are explained in comments and Doc strings.
+These classes are detailed below, and the various parts are explained in comments and doc strings.
 In addition to the previous example, we register a handler for ``on_ws_connect`` and ``on_ws_disconnect`` to handle events from API gateway when a new socket is trying to connect, or an existing socket is disconnected.

 Finally before being able to deploy and test the app out, we need to fill out the chalicelib directory.
 This is the bulk of the app and it is explained